dsarrut/syd-doc/command-line-tools-all.md

 # sydCreateDatabase

-Usage: `sydCreateClinicDatabase <schema> <filename.db> <folder>`.
+Usage: `sydCreateDatabase <schema> <filename.db> <folder>`.
 It creates a database name *filename.db* associated with a folder where the images will be stored.
 The filename and the folder must be in the same folder.

 The database *filename.db* is a sqlite file that can be viewed or browsed with any database viewer, such as [sqlitestudio](http://sqlitestudio.pl).
 We recommend to use such a gui tool to explore the db.